 Although there is no formal dress-code for visitors, we kindly ask that you dress appropriately.
 Persons wearing provocative clothing or displaying potentially disruptive or offensive insignia or images will not be allowed to enter the building.
 Please note that the Presiding Judge may order the removal of a person from the public gallery in the event of any disruption.
 While on the premises, visitors are kindly asked to follow the instructions of security officers.

-You can choose to hear the proceedings in the floor language (language used in the courtroom), in English or in French.
+You can choose to hear the proceedings in the floor language (the language used in the courtroom), in English or in French.
 The channels for the different languages are indicated in the public gallery.
 Headsets are available.

 The Mechanism welcomes group visits and makes special arrangements accordingly.
 Visits are free of charge and consist of an interactive introduction given by staff from the External Relations Office, an opportunity to observe a hearing (depending on the court schedule and available space in the public gallery), and a tour of the courtroom, where possible.
 The Mechanism can also organize lectures and discussions on specific topics with representatives of different organs of the Mechanism (Chambers, Office of the Prosecutor, Registry), according to the group’s interests.

 If you are interested in booking a visit for your group, please complete the Group Visit Request Form and submit it by email at least six weeks in advance of your proposed visit.
 For practical reasons the number of visitors per group should not exceed 25 persons.
 In order to comply with security requirements, you will also need to provide a list of all the visitors’ names and passport numbers to the External Relations Office at least one week before the visit.
 You can also use online form.